rit-ai/SmashBloc/README.md

 ## Acknowledgments

-This was a project built from the ground up by a group of students that were brought together by the Artificial Intelligence club at RIT.
+This was a project built from the ground up by the Artificial Intelligence club at Rochester Institute of Technology.
 Check out our [slack](https://ritficialintelligence.slack.com/messages/general/)!